-Representing federal employees at the MSPB for over 25 years
+MSPB Lawyers Representing federal employees for over 25 years

 Our MSPB lawyers represent federal employees nationwide.
 The Merit Systems Protection Board (MSPB) is an appeals board where federal employees challenge decisions made by federal agencies.
 Our lawyers represent employees before the MSPB.
 The MSPB protects federal employees by hearing federal employee appeals involving discipline, removal, performance matters (PIP), whistleblower retaliation, reduction in force, retirement, and many other issues.